romnn/djtool/README.md

 TODO:

+- source, sink
+- sync: playlist/track, source, sink(s)
+  - if nothing specified: all

 - make all implemented sources and sinks features
 - implement a CLI interface
+- implement very fancy progress bar
+  - using a sync progress struct
+- use atomic usize for the stats durinc sync
 - implement generic matching interface that scores top n results
 - unify the start routine of the djtool with a shutdown channel
 - build the UI using mock data